Antonio Francisco Xavier Alvares: Veneration

 When the St. Mary's church was reconstructed in the same place, Alvares' remains were moved to the present ossuary which was specially made on the side of the altar by Moran Mar Baselios Mar Thoma Mathews II, Catholicos of the East, on 6 October 2001.

 Alvares' remains are entombed at St. Mary's Orthodox church in Ribandar.
 Although the congregation was small, the Brahmavar Orthodox Community has survived almost a century after Alvares' death.
-His dukrono, a memorial feast, is celebrated at St. Mary's Orthodox Syrian church in Ribandar on 23 September every year.
+His dukrono (memorial feast) is celebrated at St. Mary's Orthodox Syrian church in Ribandar during the week of 23 September every year.